Annual Update

 (These figures are net of all costs and can be verified using Vanguard’s own numbers.)

-In short, the Gone Fishin’ Portfolio allows you to manage your serious money in a serious way.
-It – or something very much like it – should form the foundation of your investment program.
+In sum, the Gone Fishin’ Portfolio allows you to manage your serious money in a serious way.
+It - or something very much like it - should be the foundation of your investment program.

 Why use this strategy?
 Because it eliminates six major investment risks...

-- It ends delegation risk.
+4. It ends delegation risk.
 You can easily manage this portfolio yourself.
-That means no one can mismanage your money, run away with it or siphon off an ocean of fees.
+That means no one can mismanage your money, run away with it, or siphon off an ocean of fees.

-- It ends wasted time and effort.
-While other investors spend countless hours evaluating market data, financial advisors or competing theories about the future, you’ll have gone fishin’ instead.
+6. It ends wasted time and effort.
+While other investors spend countless hours evaluating market data, financial advisors, or competing theories about the future, you will have gone fishin’ instead.

 It’s the amount of time you have left on this little blue ball.

-The Gone Fishin’ Portfolio is a long-term asset allocation strategy that gives you a high probability of increasing your net worth and meeting your most important investment goals.
+The Gone Fishin’ Portfolio is a long-term asset allocation strategy that gives you a high probability of growing your net worth and meeting your most important investment goals.

 Good investing,